For a relatively small provider, PrivadoVPN offers fast, reliable zero-log VPN service. It also works well for unblocking popular streaming services.

 - New York, US – 141.6 Mbps

 - Australia – 46.5 Mbps

-If you have a slower internet connection, you'll likely notice slower connection speed loss.
+If you have a slower internet connection, you’ll likely notice slower connection speed loss.
 But that will be down to your ISP, not PrivadoVPN.

-One of the prominent features of PrivadoVPN is that they claim to be a zero log provider.
-It is mentioned several times on their website, fine print, emails, and social media channels.
+One of the prominent features of PrivadoVPN is that it claims to be a zero-log provider.
+This strict no logs policy is mentioned several times on their website, fine print, emails, and social media channels.

-It's not perfect, but it's mostly the same as what every other provider retains.
+This is not perfect, but it’s largely the same as what every other provider retains.

-PrivadoVPN is based in Switzerland and is under their jurisdiction, which has some of the world's strongest consumer privacy laws.
-This puts them outside of the control of ‘5-eyes,' ‘9-eyes,' '14-eyes,' and similar intelligence sharing agreements.
+PrivadoVPN is based in Switzerland, like Proton VPN, and is under their jurisdiction, which has some of the world’s strongest consumer privacy laws.
+This puts them outside of the control of ‘5-eyes,’ ‘9-eyes,’ ’14-eyes,’ and similar intelligence-sharing agreements.

 As of right now, PrivadoVPN only offers email support to customers, both free and paid.